hsogo/gazeparser/GazeParser/docs/rec/principle.rst

 ----------------------

 Let (U,V) denote position of the center of the first Purkinje image relative to the center of the pupil.
-GazeParser.Tracker maps (U,V) to the gaze position on the screen coordinate by quite simple way.
+SimpleGazeTracker maps (U,V) to the gaze position on the screen coordinate by quite simple way.

 .. math::
     (X,Y) = (a_x U + b_x Y +c_x, a_y U + b_y V + c_y)